10 Symptoms of urinary diversion You Should Never Ignore

 Another potential complication of urinary diversion is the formation of kidney stones.
 The altered flow of urine can lead to an imbalance of minerals and salts, which can contribute to the development of kidney stones.
 Patients may experience symptoms such as severe back or abdominal pain, blood in the urine, and nausea and vomiting.
 Treatment for kidney stones may involve medications, dietary changes, or in some cases, surgical intervention.

-● Must Read: 10 Warning Signs of Colon Cancer You Should Not Ignore
+● Must Read: 10 Symptoms of systemic mastocytosis You Should Never Ignore

 3. Stoma Complications